anrei0000/fmk/README.md

 This means your Docker didn't start yet.
 Patience young padawan.

+* Sometimes there is an issue connecting to the mysql db from PHPStorm.

+This happens when
+1. the host is set to `host.docker.internal`
+2. the windows hosts file contains a `host.docker.internal` entry added by default by docker

+-> a fix (not a recommendation) is to set the windows hosts file entry to `127.0.0.1 host.docker.internal`

 # Contributing
 Now THAT would be great!
 Thanks a bunch!